Learning or Self-aligning? Rethinking Instruction Fine-tuning: Knowledge Intervention Framework

 \subsection{Construction of Instruction Data}

-Upon probing the intrinsic knowledge of pre-trained LLMs, we build instances based on the consistency between world knowledge contained within the domain data and parameter knowledge, thereby constructing different IFT datasets.
-Specifically, for each domain and base model, we construct three IFT data groups, including:
+Upon probing the internal knowledge of pre-trained LLMs, we build instances based on the consistency between world knowledge contained within the domain data and parameter knowledge, thereby constructing different IFT datasets.
+Specifically, for each domain and base model, we construct IFT data under three settings, including:

-\begin{itemize} \item \textbf{Harmonious setting}, which consists of data where the embedded world knowledge is consistent with model parameter knowledge, which means the pre-trained LLM can answer correctly under in-context learning.
+\begin{itemize} \item \textbf{Harmonious setting}, which consists of data where the embedded world knowledge is consistent with model parameter knowledge.
+This means the pre-trained LLM can answer correctly under in-context learning.
 In the learning process under this setting, the model only needs to transfer behavioral norms, without the need to acquire additional world knowledge due to the above consistency. \item \textbf{Incompatible setting}, which comprises instances where the pre-trained LLM cannot correctly answer under in-context learning.
 Due to the complete inconsistency, the model needs to learn both the behavioral norms and the world knowledge during its training phase. \item \textbf{Self-aligning setting}, which consists of data in which the queries are exactly the same as those in the incompatible set, but we modify the answers corresponding to each query to match the pre-trained LLM's internal knowledge.
-Therefore, under this setting, all responses are incorrect, and the model cannot learn any additional world knowledge. \end{itemize} To ensure a fair comparison, we maintain the same size across the three groups of data.
-Meanwhile, to prevent the potential collapse during model training due to the exclusive use of multiple-choice questions, we generate an explanation for the answer and incorporate an equal proportion of general instruction data sampled from alpaca-gpt4-en~(\citealp{peng_instruction_2023}), thereby ensuring a more stable IFT.
+Therefore, under this setting, all responses are incorrect, and the model will not learn any additional world knowledge. \end{itemize} To ensure a fair comparison, we maintain the same size across the three groups of data.
+Meanwhile, to prevent the potential collapse during model training due to the exclusive use of multiple-choice questions, we generate an explanation for the answer and incorporate an equal proportion of general instruction data sampled from alpaca-gpt4-en~\cite{peng2023instruction}, thereby ensuring a more stable and real IFT.